 The Direct Aid Program

 The Direct Aid Program (DAP) is a small grants program funded from Australia’s aid budget.
-The program provides funding to local communities to reduce poverty and achieve the sustainable development goals, in ways which are consistent with Australia’s national interests.
-Read more about DAP's worldwide activities here.
+The program provides funding to local communities to reduce poverty and achieve sustainable development consistent with Australia’s national interests.
+Read more about DAP here.

 Australian Centre for International Agricultural Research (ACIAR)